Initial Public Offerings

-For example, using the first day closing price and assuming that the average investor were to hold the stock for three years, Jay Ritter found that between 1975 and 1984, the IPOs significantly underperformed similar companies of the same size and industry in his 1991 paper The Long-Run Performance Of Initial Public Offerings.
+For example, using the first-day closing price and assuming that the average investor was to hold the stock for three years, Jay Ritter found that between 1975 and 1984, the IPOs significantly underperformed similar companies of the same size and industry in his 1991 paper The Long-Run Performance Of Initial Public Offerings.

 Similarly, according to later research by Jay Ritter and Ivo Welch in A Review Of IPO Activity, Pricing, and Allocations, the authors found that if investors had bought IPOs at their first day closing price from 1980 to 2001 and held them for three years, then they would have underperformed the stock market as a whole by more than 23 points annually.

 I think it is quite significant that both of these authors chose to use the first-day closing prices when measuring the performance of initial public offerings, as that price most closely matches the price that most retail investors, people like you and I, would be able to purchase those stocks.
 Those prices more likely resemble “real world” stock returns that would be available to average investors.

 I have read other academic papers which showed the opposite, that the buyers of initial public offerings will outperform the stock market as a whole.
 However, those studies chose to start with the initial offering price and then finished with the first-day closing price, essentially just flipping IPOs, like the large institutional investors do.

 Showing off his literary wit while commenting on the poor results of investing in IPOs, Jason Zweig, in the commentary of the 2009 revised edition of Benjamin Graham’s investment classic book, The Intelligent Investor shrewdly stated: